 This BLOG On FHA Mortgage Rates And Pricing Adjustments On Interest Rates Was UPDATED On December 15th, 2018

 FHA mortgage rates have been steadily for the past year.
-FHA mortgage rates have been historically low due to HUD, the parent of the Federal Housing Administration (FHA), guaranteeing FHA Loans.
+Mortgage rates on FHA loans have been historically low.
+This is due to HUD, the parent of the Federal Housing Administration (FHA), guaranteeing FHA Loans.
 HUD insures lenders in the event borrower defaults on their FHA Loans and goes into foreclosure.

-- However, FHA mortgage rates do fluctuate like Conventional or other mortgage loans
+- However, FHA rates do fluctuate like Conventional or other mortgage loans

-- The rapid spike in FHA mortgage rates have hurt millions of mortgage loan borrowers who have not locked their mortgage rates to refinance their home loans
+- The rapid spike in FHA rates have hurt millions of mortgage loan borrowers who have not locked their mortgage rates to refinance their home loans

-- Refinance borrowers need to make sure that they lock their FHA Mortgage Rates early before they can spike up
+- Refinance borrowers need to make sure that they lock their FHA Rates early before they can spike up

-- FHA Mortgage Rates not locked can delay closing their mortgage loans because they could no longer obtain a net tangible benefit
+- FHA Rates not locked can delay closing their mortgage loans because they could no longer obtain a net tangible benefit

-- Increase in mortgage rates means increase in their mortgage payment
+- Increase in mortgage rates means an increase in their mortgage payment

 Higher DTI Due To Higher Rates

-One of the advantages of FHA mortgage loans versus conventional mortgage loans is that FHA mortgage loans have lenient mortgage underwriting guidelines.
+One of the advantages of FHA versus conventional mortgage loans is that FHA loans have lenient mortgage underwriting guidelines.

 - With conventional mortgage loans, the maximum debt to income ratio allowed is 50% to get an approve/eligible per Automated Underwriting System (AUS)

-- However, with FHA mortgage loans, the maximum debt to income ratio allowed is 56.9% back end DTI and the maximum front end DTI allowed is 46.9%
+- However, with FHA loans, the maximum debt to income ratio allowed is 56.9% back end DTI and the maximum front end DTI allowed is 46.9%

 - The above DTI Caps apply for borrowers with at least a 620 FICO Credit Score